 And then there are the cravings.
 Why do I want to eat nothing but blueberries all day?
 Is this good for my baby?
 Is it bad?

 Well, it’s time to put your mind at ease.
-Here come the facts about that annoying impulse to eat something weird.
+Here is everything you need to know about pregnancy cravings and aversions.